Eon plans to stop doorstep salesStaff will sell energy tariffs elsewhere

 In November 2011, we sent undercover researchers posing as customers to investigate the selling of energy in supermarkets and shopping centres and found a host of problems.

-These included salespeople quoting unit rates that excluded VAT and just a minority of salespeople asking which tariff our mystery shopper was actually on - see our guide to buying energy at the supermarket for the full story and useful advice.
+These included salespeople quoting unit rates that excluded VAT and just a minority of salespeople asking which tariff our mystery shopper was actually on.